harunpehlivan/Character-level-cnn-tensorflow/README.md

-# [PYTORCH] Character-level Convolutional Networks for Text Classification
+# [TENSORFLOW] Character-level Convolutional Networks for Text Classification

 ## Introduction

-Here is my pytorch implementation of the model described in the paper **Character-level Convolutional Networks for Text Classification** [paper](https://arxiv.org/abs/1509.01626).
+Here is my tensorflow implementation of the model described in the paper **Character-level Convolutional Networks for Text Classification** [paper](https://arxiv.org/abs/1509.01626).

 ## Datasets: